lfidelino/odin-rps/README.md

 # odin-rps

 A Rock, Paper, Scissors game built with JavaScript.
+See it on [GitHub Pages](https://lfidelino.github.io/odin-rps/).

 This is the [third project of The Odin Project's Foundation Course](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).